Podcast Starter Kit: 7 Things You Need in 2023

 While recording and editing software can help to clean up your audio, it is also essential to consider the background noise in your space.

-Consider that background noise will affect your own podcast in various ways – trying to have a professional podcast marred by background noise is one of the biggest things to avoid in this space.
+Consider that background noise will affect your podcast in various ways – trying to have a professional podcast marred by background noise is one of the biggest things to avoid in this space.

 Some standard acoustic treatment options include sound-absorbing panels, diffusers, and bass traps.